Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: The emergence of semi-classical pionless

-Equations \eqref{PionDecouplingb} and \eqref{StaticChiralLiquidDiracEquation} show that, to order $\Lambda_{\chi SB}$ and $\left(\Lambda_{\chi SB}\right)^0$, \SchiNLb are composed entirely of nucleons.
-That is also the basic premise of many empirical models of the nuclear ground state: pionless \chiPTtw, Weizs\"acker's semi-empirical mass formula, the nuclear liquid-drop model, nuclear-density-functional models, "Skyrme" nuclear relativistic point-coupling models, pionless EFT $^4_2He_2$, and halo/cluster EFT $^6_2He_4$.
-We have shown that that empirical nuclear premise can be (to good approximation) traced directly to the global $SU(2)_L\times SU(2)_R$ symmetries of 2-massless-quark QCD, i.e. directly to the Standard Model of elementary particles.
+Equations \eqref{PionDecouplingb} and \eqref{Static_chiral_liquid_dirac_equation} show that, to order $\Lambda_{\chi SB}$ and $\Lambda^0_{\chi SB}$, \SchiNLb are composed entirely of nucleons.
+That is also the basic premise of many empirical models and we have shown that that empirical nuclear premise can be (to good approximation) traced directly to the global \SUtwLR symmetries of 2-massless-quark QCD of the Standard Model.